 Without using the ‘u’ word – because God knows we’ve all heard it enough – we’re certainly living through a generation-defining event.
 If money and personal finance wasn’t on your mind before, it certainly should be now.
 Which is why we thought it was high time to solicit some expert advice.

-We sat down with award-winning financial adviser and Pivot Wealth‘s Head of Advice, Ray Jaramis, for six pieces of clear and actionable personal finance advice at a time where clarity is in short supply.
+We sat down with award-winning financial adviser and Pivot Wealth‘s former Head of Advice, Ray Jaramis, for six pieces of clear and actionable personal finance advice at a time where clarity is in short supply.

 Don’t panic sell your investments (or get caught up trying to anticipate the next event)